Mozambique in January

 Though highly unpredictable, January mornings often begin bright and clear, with clouds building around lunchtime into powerful afternoon thunderstorms.

 As you move up the coast, it gets warmer and wetter; Pemba and the Quirimbas see two to three times more rain than Maputo.
 The severity of the storms also increases, with cyclones a regular scourge in the northeast.

 Credit: Anvil Bay Lodge

-Once the holiday rush ends in the middle of January, you may find some good deals and even entire resorts to yourself.
-The water is warm (28°C/82°F) and lovely for snorkelling and diving.
-There’s also a good chance of seeing nestling turtles along the coast and it’s prime time for whale sharks, especially in Tofo and the waters around Vilanculo and Bazaruto.
+- Once the holiday rush ends in the middle of January, you may find some good deals and even entire resorts to yourself.
+The water is warm (28°C/82°F) and lovely for snorkeling and diving.
+There’s also a good chance of seeing nesting turtles along the coast, and it’s prime time for whale sharks, especially in Tofo and the waters around Vilanculos and Bazaruto.

-The main disadvantage of January is the weather.
-It can get very hot and humid and you’ll almost certainly have some rain.
-Early January can also get very busy along the south coast, especially in Ponta do Ouro, Tofo and Vilanculo.
-January marks the very end of the humpback whale season and you’re unlikely to see many at this time of year.
+- The main disadvantage of visiting Mozambique in January is the weather.
+It can get sweltering and humid, and you’ll almost certainly have some rain.
+Early January can be busy along the south coast, especially in Ponta do Ouro, Tofo, and Vilanculos.
+January marks the end of the humpback whale season, and you’re unlikely to see many at this time.
 Gorongosa National Park is also off-limits.
 It stays closed due to flooding until mid-April.